EktaMehra/Indian-Geography-Quiz/README.md

 - The Quiz Interface

 The quiz interface is where users will interact with the quiz.
-The users start with entering their name and pressing the start quiz button.
+The users start by entering their name and pressing the start quiz button.

 ![Entername&start-quiz_section](assets/images/Enter%20name%20&%20start.PNG)

 - The Question Section

-One the quiz starts, it then presents one multiple-choice question at a time, with four possible answers.
+Once the quiz starts, it then presents one multiple-choice question at a time, with four possible answers.
 Users can select an answer by clicking on it, which is then highlighted for confirmation.
-This clear and intuitive design allows users to focus on the quiz content.The question section displays the current geography-related question, allowing users to engage with the content.
+This clear and intuitive design allows users to focus on the quiz content.
+The question section displays the current geography-related question, allowing users to engage with the content.
 An answer box is provided where users can submit their responses.
-Immediate feedback is given through a pop-up message indicating whether the answer was correct or incorrect.
-This allow users to review their knowledge and identify areas for improvement.
+Immediate feedback is given through a pop-up message indicating whether the answer is correct or incorrect.
+This allows users to review their knowledge and identify areas for improvement.

 ![Question-section](assets/images/question%20section.PNG)

 - End of Quiz Summary

-At the end of the quiz, after the user select the answer to the last question an end quiz button pops up in place of the 'next question' button to convey that this is the end of the quiz.
-At the same time they are provided with a summary of their total score.
-Once the quiz is completed and the score pops up, users can click on the 'okay' button to restart the quiz and get the perfect score in their next attempt.
+At the end of the quiz, after the user selects the answer to the last question an end quiz button pops up in place of the 'next question' button to convey that this is the end of the quiz.
+At the same time, they are provided with a summary of their total score.
+Once the quiz is completed and the score pops up, users can click the 'okay' button to restart the quiz and get the perfect score on their next attempt.

 ![Quizend&final_score](assets/images/end%20section.PNG)